3mdeb/openpower-coreboot-docs/devnotes/mvpd_partition_structure.md

 ## Keyword

-There are two possible types of keywords.
-Pound and non-pound ones.
+There are two possible types of `Keywords`. `Pound` and `Non-Pound` ones.
-In each case the structure is a bit different and pound keywords can be larger.
+In each case the structure is a bit different and `Pound Keywords` can be larger.

-Only some defined keywords names are valid.
+Only some defined `Keywords` names are valid.

-Possible keyword names:\
+Possible `Keyword` names:\
 `20`, `21`, `30`, `31`, `AW`, `CC`,\
 `CE`, `CH`, `CT`, `DD`, `DN`, `DR`,\
 `ED`, `FN`, `HE`, `HW`, `IN`, `IQ`,\